MaximMustafin/fundamentals-of-robotics/README.md

 # Homework 5

 Tasks:
-1) Corrupt an image with a noise (using an adjusting slider to change the noise propotions, e.g. from 10 to 90%)
+1) Corrupt an image with a noise (salt-pepper, etc.) (using an adjusting slider to change the noise propotions, e.g. from 10 to 90%)

 2) Filter the image with Frequency Filtering (Mean Filter, Gaussian, etc.) using Numpy and OpenCV, and compare the result images with relevant convolution filters